-For 46 days a year, and for 32 years, tape days have remained the same for Alex Trebek.
+For 46 days a year, and for more than 30 years, tape days have remained the same for Alex Trebek.
 They start at 5:15am when he wakes up.
 After a quick morning routine, he’s out the door at 5:30am sharp and in his truck on the way to Stage 10 to shoot five episodes of Jeopardy!
 A quick 30-minute commute puts him in Culver City at 6am, where he’s greeted by a kindly Sony employee who whisks him to his office.
-That’s where this photo gallery begins.
+That’s where we begin.

 6:00 - 7:30am: Reads the newspaper, does the daily crossword puzzle, signs autograph requests and viewer mail.